 “Efforts to secure prisoner of war lists from the Philippines have not been successful to this date due to the lack of communication and the fact that the Japanese Government has not yet given permission for the Swiss representative and the International Red Cross delegates to make visits to prisoner of war camps in the islands.
 When the lists of prisoners are received, we will clear the name of your son and send you any additional information that we may have.”

 According to records kept by the medical staff, he was admitted into the camp hospital on Saturday, October 10, 1942.
 Harvey died on December 1, 1942, at 5:15 P.M. from beriberi and edema.
+S/Sgt.
 Albert Allen, a member of C Company, stated that Harvey died because he gave up.
-He was buried in the camp cemetery in Plot 2, Row 22, Grave 2725.
+He was the 2,897 POW to die at the camp and was buried in the camp cemetery in Plot 2, Row 22, Grave 2725.

 In July 1943, his parents received a third letter from the War Department.
 This was because the International Red Cross had not received word from the Japanese government that Jennings was a Prisoner of War.